Rhialto/PET_MEGA65/README.md

 --------
 This prerelease adds/changes, compared to v0.00011:

-- Uses the MiSTer2MEGA65 framework version 2.0.1
+- Uses the MiSTer2MEGA65 framework version 2.0.1.
+- Fixes the bug where the keyboard becomes unresponsive after leaving the menu.
+- Adds 8296-style memory extension (extra 32 KB of RAM "under" the ROMs).
-- Made the presence of the disk drive optional
+- The presence of the disk drive is now optional.
-- Added 8250 disk drive type.
+- New 8250 floppy disk drive type.
+Unfortunately there is an upstream bug, and this type is effectively Read Only for now.
-- When switching, go via "disabled" as an intermediate step.
+  - When switching types, go via "disabled" as an intermediate step (this resets the drive).
+  - You can still use disk images of type `.D64` (174 848 bytes) for the 4040.
-- You can use `.D80` (533 248 bytes) and `.D82` (1 066 496 bytes) disk images for the 8250.
+  - You can use disk images of types `.D80` (533 248 bytes) and `.D82` (1 066 496 bytes) for the 8250.
-  When using a D80 disk image, the first disk access will result in an error.
+    When using a D80 disk image (single sided, for 8050 drives), the first disk access will result in an error.
 This is normal behaviour of the 8250 drive.
   - Use the correct disk image for the disk unit type.
+  - Disk images are stored in Attic RAM.
+- Together this makes the MegaPET a 8296-D. Although that actual model had a different CRT and so required a different Editor ROM.

 v0.00011
 --------